War on I-4: Trophy series results

 During 2024–25, the two schools only scheduled regular season games in five sports, resulting in 30 points up for grabs, with 16 needed to win.
 The fall slate included a Women's Soccer game on September 5 and a Men's Soccer game on September 15.
 South Florida won the Women's Soccer game and tied the Men's Soccer game, giving them a 9–3 lead.
 The spring slate included Men's Tennis games on February 3 and March 9, a Women's Tennis game on February 9, and a 3-game series in Baseball from February 28 to March 2.
 UCF won the first Men's Tennis game to cut the South Florida lead to 9–6 before winning the Women's Tennis game to take a 12–9 lead.
 In Baseball, South Florida won the first game via mercy rule to narrow the UCF lead to 12–11 before UCF returned the favor with two mercy rule wins of their own to clinch the point series.
 South Florida then won the Men's Tennis game to narrow their loss to 16–14.

+During the 2025–26 season, the two teams met in the same set of sports as the prior year.
+This time, however, it was UCF that took the early 9–3 lead by winning the Women's Soccer game, with the Men's Soccer game ending tied for a second straight year.
+UCF clinched the point series on January 18 by winning both the Men's Tennis and Women's Tennis games at home that day.
+South Florida won 2 of the 3 Baseball games and UCF won the second Men's Tennis game, resulting in a 23–7 UCF win.